-25 Reference is made, for example, to compliance programmes referring, as far as companies under Italian law are concerned, to Legislative Decree of 8 June 2001, No 231, and, as regards companies under Spanish law, to Ley Orgánica 1/2015 of 30 March 2015 (which amended Ley Orgánica 5/2010 of 22 June 2020 and Ley Orgánica 10/1995 of 23 November 1995).
+approval.
+In e Group's subsidiaries ensure the formal adoption, implementation and dissemination of the Lode of tithics, as a management tool and an effective element of corporate strategy and organisation.
+25 Reference is made, for example, to complicate programmes referring as far as companies under Islan ware concerned, to Legislative Decree of 8 June 2001, No 231, and, as regards companies under Islan and L/2015 of 30 March 2015 (which amended Ley Orgánica 5/2010 of 22 June 2020 and Ley Orgánica 10/1995 of 23 November 1995).